Every breath you take – BPO’s air pollution seminar concludes in Gdynia

 A number of possible solutions to reduce air pollution generated by vessels were mentioned during the seminar, among them the introduction of the on-shore power supply and LNG or opportunities presented by coastal and short sea shipping.

-Case studies, presented by representatives of the Ports of Gdynia, Tallinn, and Helsinki, showcased solutions that can be implemented by port operators to monitor and in turn improve air quality in the area.
+Case studies, presented by representatives of the Port of Gdynia, Port of Tallinn, and Port of Helsinki, showcased solutions that can be implemented by port operators to monitor and in turn improve air quality in the area.
 Transparency was one of the most important aspects of the monitoring process, not only allowing for real-time data to be available to citizens from local communities but also the polluters themselves, thus making it easier to identify problems and address them accordingly.
 Other solutions, directed at concrete issues, including covering dust-generating commodities with thin layers of celluloses, specialized training for crane operators or regular and thorough sweeping of port areas.
 It is noteworthy that these actions produced overall positive results, allowing for a decrease in a number of complaints.

 Ellen Kaasik, Head of Quality and Environmental Management at the Port of Tallinn, said after the seminar: